sriramdasbalaji/VSTS-DevOps-Labs/octopus/readme.md

-## Deploy ASP .Net application to Azure App Service using Team Services and Octopus
+## Automate Deployment Using Octopus Deploy & VSTS

+[Octopus Deploy](https://Octopus.com) is an automated deployment server that makes it easy to automate the deployment of ASP.NET web applications, Java applications, database updates, NodeJS application, and custom scripts into development, test, and production environments.

-This lab shows how you can deploy an ASP .Net application to Azure App Service using CI/CD pipeline in VSTS and Octopus.
+This lab shows how you can deploy an ASP.NET application to Azure App Service using CI-CD pipeline with VSTS and Octopus.

 ## Pre-requisites